The mean value for infinite volume measures, infinite products and heuristic infinite dimensional Lebesgue measures: Abstract

 \section{Abstract}

-The goal of this article is to define the mean value of a function defined on an infinite product of measured spaces with infinite measure.
-As a preliminary approach, the mean value of a map defined on a $\sigma-$finite Radon measure $\mu$ with respect to a sequence of measurable sets called renormalization sequence.
-If $\mu$ is a probability measure, we recover the expectation value of a random variable.
-We also show that in many standard cases, if the measure is not finite, we get a linear extension of the limit at infinity.
-We investigate basic properties, especially invariance properties and formulas for changing the measure.
+one of the goals of this article is to define a an unified setting adapted to the description of means (normalized integrals or invariant means) on an infinite product of measured spaces with infinite measure.
+We first remark that some known examples coming from the theory of metric measured spaces and also from oscillatory integrals are obtained as limits of means with respect to finite measures.
+Then, we explore in a systematic way the limit of means of the type

+where $\mu$ is a a $\sigma-$finite Radon measure $\mu.$ In some cases, we get a linear extension of the limit at infinity.
 Then, the mean value on an infinite product is defined, first for cylindrical functions and secondly taking the uniform limit.
 Finally, the mean value for the heuristic Lebesgue measure on a separable infinite dimensional topological vector space (but principally on a Hilbert space) is defined.
-Even if the renormalization procedure is fixed, it depends on a chosen orthogonal sequence.
-Once this sequence is fixed, the mean value is invariant through scaling and translation.
-We finally remark a restriction invariance, which is a fundamental difference with measures defined on Hilbert spaces.
+This last object is shown to be invariant by translation, scaling and restriction.

 MSC(2010): 46G99, 46S99, 60A05

 Keywords: mean value, measure asymptotics, infinite products, infinite dimensional Lebesgue measure.